internetarchive/brozzler/README.rst

 `Headless Chromium <https://chromium.googlesource.com/chromium/src/+/master/headless/README.md>`_
-is now available in stable Chrome releases for 64-bit Linux and may be used to run the browser without a visibe window or X11 at all.
+is now available in stable Chrome releases for 64-bit Linux and may be used to run the browser without a visible window or X11 at all.

 To try this out, create a wrapper script like ~/bin/chrome-headless.sh: